muhamed42/Assignment-QS3/Invoices-Testcases.md

 # TC-03
-## Verify that the user can create a new invoice with valid details with missing fields.
+## Verify that the user can't create a new invoice with valid details with missing fields.
 ### Steps
 - Input valid details in the payload with missing fields(createdby)
 - Click on 'Try it out', fill in the necessary details, and execute."